Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Experimental Results

 We further conduct ablation experiments on CIFAR-10 in the DARTS search space, which contains about $10^{19}$ number of candidate architectures that is significantly larger than the NAS-Bench-201 search space containing $15625$ architectures.
 The proxy without feature consistency yielded architectures with poor robust accuracies, while the architectures selected by our proxy consistently outperformed the former on both clean and perturbed images (Table~\ref{tbl:sup_e2e_darts}).
-Furthermore, the average performance of the architectures chosen by the proxy based solely on feature consistency shows even higher than that of the architectures discovered by the proxy without considering feature consistency.
+Furthermore, architecture identified solely by feature consistency exhibits better average performance compared to those discerned by proxies without feature consistency.
 This clearly demonstrates the influential role of feature consistency in evaluating robustness.
 Overall, our proposed proxy effectively searches high-performing architectures by employing consistency across features, parameters, and gradients to estimate the robustness of the given architectures within a single gradient step.
 The overall algorithm of CRoZe is described in Algorithm~\ref{algo:algorithm}.